-School has invested in InSight as a means of tracking all children data from B squared collection point needs to be entered on a regular basis
+School has invested in InSight as a means of tracking all children data from Birmingham Toolkit needs to be entered on a regular basis at each tracking point.

 Introduction of class cause for concern list to monitor children's progress across the year- teachers and Inclusion Manager to monitor to see if a pattern of concern emerges over the terms.
 Teachers can put interventions and adaptive teaching strategies in place in a timely manner.